 Sitting Alone or in Groups

 Some children learn better with groups and some are better off when they sit alone.
 Sometimes this characteristic may have to be recognized by you since hanging out with the group always seems attractive to children.
 In either case, you may have to allocate some space for your child to sit, where no one disturbs him when he studies.
+Parental support in examination by giving them physical and mental space is also helpful.

 Group studies need to be supervised so that they don’t turn into fun time for children.
 Although they need breaks too.
 Here the group can be motivated to create games based on the lessons or you can brain storm some and suggest it to them.
 It may also happen that other parents would like the group to study in their own house sometimes, so you may allow the children to rotate the location of study.
 Any group should set one day a week to discuss difficulties at least for a certain amount of time.
 If not ask them to set one day for discussing difficulties where the child who knows or understands the subject better will help the weaker student.